Skip to main content

 Koki (Koki Corn)

-Steamed bean cake made from ground black-eyed peas mixed with palm oil and wrapped in banana leaves.
-This protein-rich dish can be made plain or with additions like crayfish.
-Best from Ndong's Mama Koki in Bonapriso, Douala.
+Steamed bean cake made from ground black-eyed peas blended with palm oil and wrapped in banana leaves.
+It is high in protein and turns up plain or studded with crayfish.
+The best version is at Ndong's Mama Koki in Bonapriso, Douala.

 Suya